oracle-samples/oaim-sandbox/spring_ai/README.md

   * overlap: 1639
   * distance: COSINE

-Download one of them through the `Download SpringAI` button and save in the `/spring_ai` dir as `env.sh`.

-Set the executable props with `chmod 755 ./env.sh`.
+Download one of them through the `Download SpringAI` button.
+Unzip the content and set the executable permission with `chmod 755 ./env.sh`.

-Edit it to add the DB_PASSWORD not exported, as in this example:
+Edit `env.sh` to add the DB_PASSWORD not exported, as in this example:
 ```
 export SPRING_AI_OPENAI_API_KEY=$OPENAI_API_KEY
 export DB_DSN="jdbc:oracle:thin:@localhost:1521/FREEPDB1"